 A change in the law could make it harder for some landlords to do this.
 The change affects assured shorthold tenancies that started or were renewed on or after 1 October 2015.

-If you're a private tenant with a less common assured tenancy or regulated tenancy, you already have more protection from revenge eviction.
+If you're a private tenant with an assured tenancy or regulated tenancy, you already have more protection from revenge eviction.
 You can't be evicted unless your landlord proves to a court that you are at fault, for example because you didn't pay the rent.

 Assured shorthold tenancies starting before 1 Oct 2015